-Maternity grant: Must be expecting their first child or multiple births if they already have children, and must be receiving certain low-income benefits.
+Maternity grant: Must be expecting a first child or multiple births if the insured already has children younger than age 16, and must be receiving certain low-income benefits.

 Medical benefits: There is no minimum qualifying period.

 Sickness and Maternity Benefits